Award-Winning HTML Tutors

 HTML Tutor • +3 Subjects

 I enjoy teaching because I enjoy sharing what I have learned.
 My teaching experience is a result of working with students while managing a community computer lab.
 I received an Associate of Science degree in Web Design and Interactive Media from the Art Institute of Pittsburgh.
 In addition, I am a certified PC Technician; a certified Intuit Bookkeeper; and an author who has published in various publishing mediums.
-I tutor various subjects including: front-end Web design including WordPress, HTML5, CSS3, and other coding languages; basic computer skills; self-publishing; social media marketing; college-level writing; and theology.
-WordPress is my favorite subject to teach because of the sense of accomplishment that comes with using the platform to convey a message to a world-wide audience.
+I am a front-end Web designer and I provide tutoring in the following topics: WordPress, HTML5, CSS3, and other coding languages; basic computer skills; self-publishing; social media marketing; college-level writing; and theology studies.
+WordPress is my favorite subject to teach because of the sense of accomplishment that comes with using the platform to convey your message to a world-wide audience.
 I believe that teachers should inspire students to develop an ever-learning lifestyle.
 My tutoring style is interactive/participative.

 Richard